Former NBA champion Lamar Odom was arrested Saturday in Las Vegas for DUI and speeding, marking his second drunk driving arrest since 2013.

-After a brief hiatus, J.Cole has finally announced the official release date of his long-awaited The Fall-Off album.
+After a brief hiatus, J.Cole is back with the announcement of his long-awaited album, The Fall-Off.
 On Wednesday (Jan.
 14), the Fayetteville rapper released a short visual unveiling the release date of February 6.
-A few hours later, Cole premiered a new record titled, “Disc 2 Track 2” “I persevered through the worst, my thirst to adhere is a curse,” he raps.
-“My life, I see it in reverse, I first appeared in a hearse, the driver steered The post J.Cole Announces ‘The Fall-Off’ Release Date & Drops New Song “Disc 2 Track 2” first appeared on Rap Radar.
+A few hours later, Cole then premiered a new record titled, “Disc 2 Track 2”.
+“I persevered through the worst, my thirst to adhere is a curse,” he raps.
+“My life, I see it in reverse, I first appeared in a hearse, the driver steered to The post J.Cole Announces ‘The Fall-Off’ Release Date & Drops New Song “Disc 2 Track 2” first appeared on Rap Radar.

 Larry June trucks along in the new year with his latest release, “Who Coppin”.
 Over a lush instrumental by Teeko and June Santana, the San Francisco rapper delivers his motivational raps with a sprinkle of swag.
 “Let’s take it back to 2012, hundred K up / Still feelin’ low, still feelin’ stuck / Know I’m livin’ wrong, tryna do right / Dropped out of school, put my heart in this mic.”
 The post Larry June Drops New Single “Who Coppin” first appeared on Rap Radar.